 Life After Weight Loss Surgery

 Bariatric surgery is a highly effective procedure that can provide dramatic weight loss results and contribute to a healthier lifestyle.
 However, bariatric surgery is not a miracle treatment.
 Individuals cannot achieve their weight loss goals through surgery alone.
 Patients must be dedicated to making the lifestyle changes that are necessary to promote good health and successful weight loss after surgery.
-The treatment program at the Kim Bariatric Institute provides the necessary tools, including diet and exercise recommendations, recovery tips, lifelong follow-up exams, and emotional and motivational support, needed to help patients stay on the road to recovery.
-Dr. David Kim and Dr. Bridget Holden work with our bariatric team to provide in-depth, personalized care to our patients, which has earned our practice the reputation for being a bariatric “Center of Excellence.”
+The treatment program at the DFW Bariatric Institute provides the necessary tools, including diet and exercise recommendations, recovery tips, lifelong follow-up exams, and emotional and motivational support, needed to help patients stay on the road to recovery.
+Your weight loss surgeon will work with the rest of our bariatric team to provide in-depth, personalized care to our patients, which has earned our practice the reputation for being a bariatric “Center of Excellence.”
 We are dedicated to helping patients live the healthiest lifestyle possible.

 - Weight Loss Surgery Results